 Amtrak has settled 19 injury claims as a result of the accident, each for an amount less than $50,000.
 There are at least another 100 lawsuits against the railroad seeking compensation.
 Amtrak has said that it would not contest claims for compensatory damages from injuries.

 Changes to Scoop and Run Expected

 Philadelphia is expected to revise its mass casualty plan next week to ensure that future disasters go more smoothly.
 Parked police cars restricted the access to the area for ambulances.
 Police officers were transporting victims to local area hospitals in their patrol cars.
 This “scoop and carry” policy where officers transport victims to local hospitals in their cars rather than wait for ambulances is credited with reducing the homicide rate in the city.

 Investigation Report Next Week

-The National Transportation Safety Board will meet on Tuesday to determine the probable cause of the Amtrak crash.
+The National Transportation Safety Board (NTSB) will meet on Tuesday to determine the probable cause of the Amtrak crash.
 The NTSB has already released 2,200 pages of interviews, reports and other documents from its investigation.